 If you are sensing a “but”, you are very perceptive to do so because there is one – a few in fact.
 First, the pre-match clips are arguably the most fascinating part of this project yet there are so brief, limited to a few sentences and soundbites when everyone has a story to tell.
 A feature length documentary supplemented by a match collection would have been a preferred format.

-Secondly, where the hell is Asuka?
+Secondly, where the hell is my Goddess Asuka?
 How can they omit the women with a 2 ½ year undefeated streak yet Carmella gets a spot?
 Granted they show the Women’s Royal Rumble match which Asuka won but is that the best they can do?
-At least my future ex-wife Kairi Sane gets a look in with the cracking Mae Young Classic tournament final against Shayna Baszler.
+At least Kairi Sane gets a look in with the cracking Mae Young Classic tournament final against Shayna Baszler.

 Finally, most of the match choices are baffling.
 Many of them been released in numerous other collections already when there are plenty of suitable, lesser-seen alternatives in the WWE archives.
 Why they represented Sherri Martel with the 1987 Survivors Series women’s match (which she lost) is a major mystery.

 And this is the other bizarre thing – quite often the featured star is usually the loser in their match – hardly a celebration when they are shown staring at the lights (and in Molly Holly’s case having her head shaved bald)!
 The worst offender is the Bella Twins match – Brie vs. Big Steph from Summerslam 2014, which not only saw Brie lose but because Nikki turned on her!